VFPX/Win32API/libraries/shell32/SHFormatDrive.md

 ## Comments:
 This function looks some undocumented.
 Though there is a MSDN link describing it, it is not really a regular description as it is for other Shell functions.

-Links:

-<a href="http://support.microsoft.com/default.aspx?scid=KB;EN-US;q173688&">HOWTO: Call SHFormatDrive in Windows 95/98/Me and Windows NT/2000/XP</a>.

-<a href="http://www.mvps.org/btmtz/shformat/">The undocumented SHFormatDrive function</a>.

-<a href="http://delphi.about.com/library/weekly/aa070699.htm">Disk in drive  A:</a>.

-<a href="http://community.borland.com/article/0,1410,16307,00.html">Formatting a drive under Win32 - by Borland Developer Support Staff</a>.

 ***